jamestkelly/resume/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+My curriculum vitae (CV) can be viewed under the `main.pdf` file at the root of the repository.
+As hosted [here](https://github.com/jamestkelly/resume/blob/main/main.pdf) on GitHub.

 For personal recreation or development upon this document it is possible to upload the project to an online LaTeX editing suite, i.e. [Overleaf](www.overleaf.com) or download a TeX document editing suite from the internet.
 The `*.pdf` files are viewed as any other `*.pdf` can be viewed on a given operating system (OS).